 This course is designed as a pro-seminar introducing graduate students to the breadth and depth of the subdiscipline of political ecology within geography.
 The age-old task of analyzing the relationships between human society and the natural environment was reframed for Geographers by Blaikie and Brookfield’s 1987 definition of political ecology as an approach that “merges the concerns of ecology with a broadly-conceived political economy.”
 With antecedents in cultural ecology, environmental anthropology, developmentalist economics, and more recently poststructural theorizations of nature, political ecology has come to cover a broad spectrum of intellectual endeavor.
 As a pro-seminar, it covers the diversity of topics in a relatively brief manner, rather than going deeply into any one area within political ecology.
 Students are invited to explore one area more deeply in a research paper to be presented at the end of the semester.

-GEO 715: Geography and Social Theory (taught by Secor)
+GEO 715: Heidegger and Place (taught by Schatzki)

 GEO 717: Mobile Urbanism (taught by Wood)

 Academic work on cities and urban policy has recently undergone a substantial shift.
 From a long-standing focus on the city as a bounded unit and the various ‘urban’ interests that generate urban politics and urban policy, contemporary geographical work has adopted a more ‘relational’ view in which cities and urban policy are seen as assembled together from ideas, practices and policies that have their origins in a variety of different places and contexts.
 This course is designed to examine the recent literature on cities and urban policy making, paying particular attention to its geographies.
 The course encourages the development of a critical perspective on urban policy as a set of practices of policy making as well as the policies themselves.
 It also examines the analytical weight of mobile urbanism or, in short, the strengths and limits of urban policy mobility as an analytical device.